pixelspace-studio/stories-app/README.md

 ## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+Quick start:
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Make your changes and test
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Commit with clear messages
-5. Open a Pull Request
+5. Push and open a Pull Request

 ## License